 During the session’s final half-hour, participants were placed in small groups to discuss what they’d learned.
 Their instructions were “to go into breakout groups and let Scripture and the video dismantle us.”

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

 Tags: alison wood, bryce wiebe, elona street-stewart, eradicating structural racism, johnson c smith theological seminary, matthew 25 invitation, matthew 25:1-13, presbyterian peace fellowship, rev. denise anderson, rev. paul roberts, Rick Ufford-Chase, Special Offerings, the parable of the 10 bridesmaids, trouble the water: conversations to disrupt racism and dominance

 Tags: 260 people, alison wood, bryce wiebe, elder elona, elder elona street-stewart, elona street-stewart, end white, end white supremacy, general assembly, matthew 25, people, people of color, ruling elder, ruling elder elona, ruling elder elona street-stewart, structural racism, supremacy, white, white people, white supremacy

-Ministries: Matthew 25 in the PC(USA): A bold vision and invitation, Gender & Racial Justice, Racial Equity & Women’s Intercultural Ministries
+Ministries: Matthew 25 in the PC(USA): Join the Movement, Gender, Racial and Intercultural Justice, Racial Equity & Women’s Intercultural Ministries